LMKoesters/LazyModeler/paper/paper.md

 # Important note

 The model selection procedures implemented in `LazyModeler` are provided for convenience and exploratory analysis, and reflect practices recommended in widely used applied statistics literature [@Crawley2007; @Crawley2015].
-Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
+Users should be aware, however, that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals are narrower, etc.).
 This issue is known as post-selection inference (PSI).
 Specialized methods have been developed to address it [e.g., @Lee2016], but they are not yet broadly applicable across the full range of model classes supported by `LazyModeler`.
 We have implemented PSI for (generalized) linear regression models based on the 'selcorr' R package [@Cattaneo2021], but users are free to use the retained model from `LazyModeler` for more sophisticated PSI analyses.

 # Code availability